bbc/gel/src/components/cards.md

 * **Headings:** Each card's primary (headline) link must be contained within a heading, each of the card's headline headings must be of the same level, and the set of cards must be introduced as a section within the document by a heading one level higher.
 * **`gel-card-headline`:** This must appear first in the source order, although the card content will _appear_ first visually.
 This is because the card's heading introduces the document section that constitutes the rest of the card.
 Avoid putting interactive content inside `gel-card-headline` because this will create a reversed focus order.
 * **`gel-card-desc`:** This will contain prosaic content, such as a description, attribution, and/or timestamp.
 Some of these elements may be linked to other resources.
 * **`aria-popup="true"`:** You may need to provide additional, clarifying information for the card.
 A `gel-card-info` element is hidden by default, but can be toggled into view using the `aria-haspopup` button.
 Note that the `gel-card-info` element appears directly after the `aria-haspopup` button so that it is logically placed within focus order.
 The further action buttons will be the next '<kbd>Tab</kbd> stops'.
+The `aria-haspopup` ARIA property identifies the button as a 'popup button' in screen readers[^3]
 * **`role="group"` and `aria-labelledby`:** In order to reliably associate a label with the `gel-card-info` element, a generic ARIA role is provided.
 The label itself is provided as a heading of the correct nesting level (`<h4>` following `<h3>` in the example) and connected to `gel-card-info` using `aria-labelledby`.
 * **Love, add, and share:** The remaining actions facilitated by `gel-card-toolbar`.
 The `aria-pressed` state attribute should be provided on the "Love" action, since this is a an "on/off" toggle.